-First I did a quick crumb coat with the chocolate frosting, and after letting that set in the fridge for a bit I was ready to start camoflauging!
+First I did a quick crumb coat with the chocolate frosting, and after letting that set in the fridge for a bit I was ready to start camouflaging!

-Using the method described in this tutorial from The Hungry Housewife, I piped my petals one vertical row at a time, creating patches of different colors to create the camoflauge effect.
+Using the method described in this tutorial from The Hungry Housewife, I piped my petals one vertical row at a time, creating patches of different colors to create the camouflage effect.

 Then I piped the top of the cake using the same technique (although in my opinion, it came out kind of squished, and resembled M&Ms on the top of the cake).

 And then I was done!
-One very tall camoflauge cake.
+One very tall camouflage cake.
 (I won't call it a "petal cake", to keep with the "manly" theme of the cake!)